Improve and Optimize Enterprise Technology Purchasing: Say Goodbye to the Traditional RFP Process

 The process is designed to be an objective and systematic approach to sourcing and purchasing.
 But because of the lengthy nature of the RFP process, it can be convoluted and riddled with bias.
 The traditional enterprise software selection process can range between 6 and 18 months and span multiple IT project phases.

-Who is involved in the RFP Process for Teams Sourcing Enterprise Technology?
+Who is involved in the RFP Process Software Sourcing?

 IT